TemporalData/Meteo-Tweets/Preprocessing/readme.md

 Running this file will generate csv files corresponding to the models needed for the network part of the application.

+## requirements.txt

+This text file contains all the python libraries needed to run the other files in this folder.

 ## text_pipeline.py